1. Can I treat with my own physician for my work injury?

 3. When is Permanent Disability determined?

-Permanent disability cannot be determined until your condition becomes Permanent and Stationary (P&S).
-Permanent and stationary means your condition has stabilized and further change is not likely.
+Permanent disability cannot be determined until your condition has reached Maximum Medical Improvement (MMI).
+MMI means your condition has stablizhed and futher change is not likely.
+Sometimes the term Permanent and Stationary (P&S) is used instead of MMI.

 4. Who determines permanent disability?